 Step 8.
-After restart, Tor will try to access one of those servers as an exit node.
+After the restart, Tor will try to access one of those servers as an exit node.

-You have successfully setup Tor specific country and you can now access Hulu from Europe, BBC iPlayer from outside UK, or play games that weren’t available in your region.
+You have successfully setup Tor specific country and you can now access Hulu from Europe, BBC iPlayer from the outside UK, or play games that weren’t available in your region.